 Results from a geological mapping and surface sampling program carried out in 2005 and first quarter of 2006 defined drill targets.
 A Phase 1 diamond drill program consisting of 8 drill holes for a total of 1,182 metres was completed between August and October 2006.
 The Phase 1 diamond drill program has outlined a mineralized panel with a strike length of over 150 metres and depth of 100 metres, which is open in all directions, with vein widths of up to 10.30 metres carrying high-grade silver mineralization.
 Seven drill holes intersected the main La Esperanza vein (LE) and a hanging wall vein (HW) over significant widths The weighted average grade of mineralization intersected in the La Esperanza vein is 330 g/t (9.62 oz/ton) silver, 0.93% zinc and 1.57% lead over an average width of 4.21 metres.
 This vein includes several intercepts with very high silver grades of up to 2,144 g/t (62.53 oz/ton) silver over 0.75 metres.
-A Phase 2 diamond drill program of 2,000 metres is planned for 2007 to test for extensions of the La Esperanza vein system along strike and at depth.
-There was no significant work on the La Esperanza project during the period and expenditures were \$51,833 (Six months 2006 - \$14,893).
+There was no significant work on the La Esperanza project during the period and expenditures were \$53,759 (Nine months 2006 - \$187,235).